Introducing Fletcher Free Library's new Makerbot Replicator+

 We use Makerbot's time estimate to figure our costs.
 When you submit your print job to us, we'll send you an email back with the cost, color, and the date your print job will be completed.
 If we need to delay printing, or there are changes, we will communicate with you through email.

-I don't want my project livestreamed on youtube.com.
+I don't want anyone to see my print.
 Can I still print through the library?

 I signed up for Tinkercad access, but when I enter my nickname, I see the message "We cannot find that Nickname.
 Please try again.
 Ask your teacher if you need help."